 "Instant bingo," "pull tabs," or "seal cards" means specific games of chance played by the random selection of one or more individually prepacked cards, including Department-approved electronic versions thereof, with winners being determined by the preprinted or predetermined appearance of concealed letters, numbers or symbols that must be exposed by the player to determine wins and losses and may include the use of a seal card which conceals one or more numbers or symbols that have been designated in advance as prize winners.
 Such cards may be dispensed by electronic or mechanical equipment.

-"Jackpot" means a bingo game that the organization has designated on its game program as a jackpot game, exclusive of a "winner-take-all" bingo game, in which the prize amount is greater than \$100.
+"Jackpot" means a bingo game that the organization has designated on its game program as a jackpot game in which the prize amount is greater than \$100.